 Poster sessions are a valuable method for authors to present papers and meet with interested attendees for in-depth technical discussions.
 Therefore, it is important that you display your results clearly to attract people who have an interest in your work and your paper.

-All posters will be on display at various times during the conference.
-A confirmation will be sent to you (as well as posted on the website), once your poster is accepted, noting the date of your display.
-You will need to hang your poster up by 9:30 AM on your display day.
+All posters will be on display for both days during the conference.
+A confirmation will be sent to you (as well as posted on the website), once your poster is accepted, noting the date of your presentation.
+You will need to hang your poster up by 9:30 AM on the first day of the conference.
 A handout will be provided on-site listing the location of your poster board for your poster.

-In addition, you must stand by your poster during your POSTER PRESENTATION TIME.
+In addition, you will be assigned to stand by your poster during your POSTER PRESENTATION TIME.
 Please check the on line schedule, when posted, for presentation times.
-You must stand by your poster to be qualified for “Best Poster Award” consideration.
+You must stand by your poster to be qualified for “Best Poster Award” consideration and not considered a no-show.
 Conference attendees will be visiting and voting for the best posters.
 The best poster award will receive a certificate of merit as well as a $300 cash prize.

 Preparing your Poster Presentation before the Conference